On the day that David Rocastle died (March 31, 2001) Arsenal played bitter rivals Tottenham Hotspur at Highbury.

 His knack of scoring continued even as Pires grew older.
 In 2004/05 he finished third in the Premier League goalscoring charts, behind Henry and Crystal Palace’s Andrew Johnson, with 14.
 He was evolving, too.
 Robert now had a stern outer shell and proved his worth in the grittier aspects of the game.
 Nothing bears this out more than his tackle on Patrick Vieira in a Champions League tie against Juventus in 2006.
 Crunching into the former Gunners captain, Pires stole possession and so began a move that led to the opening goal for Cesc Fabregas.

 At the end of that season Pires left North London and headed to Spain.
-The mercurial Frenchman did not deserve his departure 12 minutes into the Champions League Final, his final game, following Jens Lehmann’s red card.
+The mercurial Frenchman did not deserve his departure 12 minutes into the Champions League final, his last game, following Jens Lehmann’s red card.
 It wasn’t right, but needs must.
 Robert had served the Gunners fantastically and his contribution to one of the finest eras of Arsenal Football Club will never be forgotten.